-“Data Protection Legislation” all laws, regulations, legislative and regulatory requirements, and codes of practice applicable to the processing of personal data, including without limitation all the provisions of the UK Data Protection Act 1998 and any regulations or instruments thereunder, and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426).
+“Data Protection Legislation” all laws, regulations, legislative and regulatory requirements, and codes of practice applicable to the processing of personal data, including without limitation all the provisions of the General Data Protection Regulation 2016 (GDPR) and any regulations or instruments thereunder, and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426).

 “Documentation” documentation provided by Axiom to the Customer or the Authorised Users from time to time.

-“Fair Usage” the fair usage policy as detailed in the Order Form.
+“Fair Usage” the fair usage policy as detailed in the Terms & Conditions.

-“Fees” fees for the Services (and/or Additional Services as set out on the Order Form) and other fees agreed between the parties from time to time.
+“Fees” fees for the Services (and/or Additional Services as set out on the Order Summary) and other fees agreed between the parties from time to time.

 “Force Majeure Event” any cause preventing either party from performing any or all of its obligations which arises from or is attributable to acts, events, omissions or accidents beyond the reasonable contemplation and control of the party so prevented including, without limitation, strikes, lockouts or other industrial disputes (in each case whether involving the workforce of the party so prevented or any other party), protests, act of God, war or national emergency, an act of terrorism, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery or telecommunications, fire, explosion, flood, storm, epidemic or default or delays of suppliers or sub-contractors.

-“Initial Term” the initial term for the provision of the Services as set out in the Order Form.
+“Initial Term” the initial term for the provision of the Services as set out in the Order Summary.

 “Intellectual Property Rights” all intellectual and industrial property rights including patents, know-how, registered trade marks, registered designs, utility models, applications for and rights to apply for any of the foregoing, unregistered design rights, unregistered trade marks, rights to prevent passing off for unfair competition and copyright, database rights, topography rights, domain names and any other rights in any invention, discovery or process, in each case in the United Kingdom and together with all renewals and extensions